multitudes/oldmultitudes.github.io/_posts/2019-01-17-Regular Expressions Primer.markdown

 published: false
 ---
 <div class="message">
+Many people use different names to refer to Regular Expressions, such as Regexp, Regex, ASCII puke(!).
+They are 'A way to expres a set of strings'.
 Regular Expressions are one of the most powerful way of using programming languages </div>

 They can be used to 'scrub' website to extract links, informations, titles..